PETG vs PLA Filament, What Are the Differences – PETG Properties, Uses & Printing Settings

 7. Post-Processing

 PLA is easier to post-process than PETG.
-PLA supports can be easily removed, and it can be sanded, painted, or smoothed with relative ease.
+PLA supports can be easily removed, and they can be sanded, painted, or smoothed with relative ease.
 PETG, however, has stronger adhesion properties, making it harder to remove supports without damaging the print.
-PETG is easier to sand for a glossy finish but cannot be painted as easily as PLA.
+PETG is easier to sand for a glossy finish, but cannot be painted as easily as PLA.
 PETG’s transparency is an advantage in certain applications, such as food containers or industrial parts.

 8. Applications